wanjiku-wachira/youtube-downloader/README.md

 # youtube-downloader
-a simple project that can be used to download YouTube videos
+a simple python script project that you can use to download YouTube videos